cbl-dart/cbl-dart/packages/cbl/README.md

    // Declare the part file into which the generated code will be written. part 'user.cbl.type.g.dart';

-   // Per default the type of a document is encoded in the `type` property of the underlying data.
+   // Per default the type of a document is encoded in the `type` property in
-   // The value is a string that is the name of the annotated class.
-This can be customized by
+   // the underlying data.
+The value is a string that is the name of the annotated
-   // setting `TypedDocument.typeMatcher`.
+   // class.
+This can be customized by setting `TypedDocument.typeMatcher`.
    @TypedDocument()
    abstract class User with _$User {
      factory User({